Jello shot

 A jello shot, colloquially, or Jell-O shot, is a gelatin and alcohol mixture consumed as a shot.
 The shot is commonly made with vodka or other hard liquors.
-Shots made with non-branded or unflavored gelatin rather than Jell-O are sometimes known as jelly shots or gelatin shots.
+Shots made with non-branded or unflavored gelatin rather than Jell-O are sometimes known as jelly shots or gelatin shots, particularly in countries outside North America where jello is not the prevailing term.

 Description

 A jello shot is made by adding an alcoholic beverage to the gelatin mixture, complementing the water normally used to make gelatin.
-The shots are named after the popular jelly brand Jell-O, although the term jello-shot has since become genericized.
+The shots are named after the popular jelly brand Jell-O, although the term jello shot has since become genericized.

 The shot is normally served in shot glasses, plastic cups, or ice-cube trays.
 Jell-O shots are commonly made with vodka but can be prepared using almost any type of hard liquor, grain alcohol, or wine.
 Fruit juices or flavored alcohol can be used in the shot to add extra flavor or mask the taste of alcohol.

 Proper proportioning of alcohol and water is needed to ensure the shot mixture is properly set – this proportioning can vary based on the type of alcohol used.
 Some liquids like pineapple juice will disrupt the ability of the gelatin mixture to set and should be avoided.

 Jello shots are commonly associated with spring break, though variations exist for other holidays.
 The shot is popular due to its low cost and easy preparation.

 Some vendors sell pre-made gelatin shots for consumption.
 Vegan variants of the shots exist, featuring seaweed or agar instead of animal-derived gelatin.